syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 ### Delete Attributes

-For any reason, If it needs to delete any attribute, you can do that simply using its `inum` value.
+For any reason, If it needs to delete any attribute/claim, you can do that simply using its `inum` value.
 See below example, just change the `inum` value with one that you want to delete.